 - Wooden/bamboo stick for stirring

-For the fish, you can get them from sellers or markets with unsold ones for very cheap or often for free.
+For the fish, you can get them from sellers, markets or restaurants with unsold ones for very cheap or often for free.
 We use fish here for its high nitrogen content.
-For plant-based protein, you could also use soybean.
+For plant-based protein, you can also use soybean.

 If you can't find molasses in your local area, you can replace it with malt syrup or brown sugar.

-Remember to use non-chlorine water so it doesn't kill off our microbes.
+Remember to use non-chlorine water so it doesn't kill off the microbes.